Egidio Casagrande

 Egidio Casagrande was an Italian sculptor and metalworker from Borgo Valsugana, Trentino, known for his copper and brass work.
 He is best remembered for creating the monumental statue Our Lady, Protector of Europe (Madonna d'Europa), a 14 m copper sculpture installed in the Alps in 1957, and the Fontana Evita, a major public fountain that served as Borgo Valsugana's town symbol for over three decades.

 Career

 Casagrande workshop

 Casagrande operated a metalworking business in Borgo Valsugana, specializing in the hand manufacture of copper vases and decorative items.
 His workshop, which opened in the late 1930s, produced a wide range of copper and brass work, including plates and panels depicting rural life scenes, religious art, amphorae, vases, planters, clocks, weathervanes, mirrors, jewelry, and crucifixes.

-From 1955 to 1960, Casagrande employed 120 workers and shipped products globally, making it one of the major employers in the Valsugana region.
-The facility utilized traditional Trentino metalworking techniques combined with modern production methods, with pieces marked "E. Casagrande Italy Borgo Valsugana" and individual production numbers.
-The workshop trained numerous apprentices in copper and brassworking techniques, serving as a center for preserving regional metalworking traditions.
+From 1955 to 1960, Casagrande employed 120 workers and shipped products worldwide, and it was one of the major employers in the Valsugana region.
+Pieces were marked "E. Casagrande Italy Borgo Valsugana" with individual production numbers.
+The workshop trained apprentices in copper and brassworking.
 The business continued until 1986, when it closed due to changing market conditions and competition from industrial production.